ℹ️ Note

 xdelta is a good tool to make binary patch, useful in ROM hacking, although I have not made game localization patch with it yet.

 I still use notmuch plus afew to organize my emails, and moved from alot to meli because mailcap module is removed in Python 3.13.
-However, I forgot why I dropped mutt/neomutt.
-I kind of miss it today, maybe I’ll set it up again and switch back.3
+I dropped mutt/neomutt as it does not support reading .eml out of box (due to this the only emails I got are automated system messages/audit logs).

 Easter Egg

-As my dotfiles evolves, from time to time I’ll create/find an alias/function with a funny name, sometimes due to historical reasons, mostly for fun.4 Below are some examples.
+As my dotfiles evolves, from time to time I’ll create/find aliases/functions with funny names, sometimes due to historical reasons, mostly for fun.4 Below are some examples.

 - NB, not an acronym for nota bene or 牛 逼